 Lymphatic filariasis is characterized by a chronic course, which is aggravated by highly-symptomatic acute episodes.
 The prepatent period (interval between the entry of the L3 larvae and the appearance of detectable microfilaraemia) can last several months.
 The presence of microfilariae in the blood may in fact be asymptomatic, while clinical manifestations, if present, can arise from a few months to a year after infection.

-Clinical manifestations are usually classified into acute and chronic.
-Acute symptoms include recurrent attacks of fever with painful inflammation and swelling of the lymph nodes and lymph ducts.
-Involvement of the genital tract is common, and orchi-epididymitis (inflammation of the testis and the epididymus) and funiculitis (inflammation of the spermatic cord) are typical findings in male patients.
-Affected lymph ducts appear dilated and with thickened walls.
-Such “acute attacks” last a few days and can be attributed to a combination of factors: presence of living adult worms, death of such worms possibly complicated by bacterial super-infection, immunological response to filarial or microfilarial antigens, etc.
+Clinical manifestations are usually classified into acute and chronic form.
+Acute symptoms include recurrent attacks of fever with painful inflammation and swelling of the lymph nodes and ducts.
+Involvement of the genital tract is common, and orchi-epididymitis (inflammation of the testis and the epididymus) and funiculitis (inflammation of the spermatic cord) are typical findings in male patients--- The affected lymph ducts appear dilated and with thickened walls.
+These “acute attacks” last a few days and can be attributed to a combination of factors: presence of living adult worms, death of worms possibly complicated by bacterial infection, the immune system response to filarial or microfilarial antigens, etc.